Follicular Unit Extraction (FUE) Hair Transplantation

 Some physicians advocate the use of a layered closure and undermining as techniques to minimize scars.
 Other surgeons feel that undermining and layered closures do not seem to alter the healing except in situations where tension is a problem.

-There are patients such as those with Ehlers Danlos syndrome, who because of alterations in collagen deposition, are prone to widened scars and poor wound healing.
+There are patients such as those with Ehlers-Danlos syndrome, who, because of alterations in collagen deposition, are prone to widened scars and poor wound healing.
 There is little that can be done to prevent such scars in these patients.
 The circular scars produced by FUE may suffer the same fate and be stretched in these patients.

 When using FUE it is important to recognize that if grafts are taken too close together there may be an appearance of a scar.
 In some patients as large numbers of grafts are removed there can be a clear demarcation between the areas that have been harvested and areas left alone.
 This is opposed to the strip technique where hair of similar density is brought back together at the suture line.
 Opponents of strip harvesting would note that if hair does not grow well in a strip scar and the scar widens, then the scar might be apparent if the hair above it is short or otherwise thin.